LP-CDF/AMi_Image_Analysis/README.md

 This project would not have been possible without the previous work of Dakota Handzlik published in [[3]](#3).
 Corresponding project can be found at: https://github.com/dakota0064/Fluorescent_Robotic_Imager

+All the Python, Qt communities for sharing experience.

 ## References